tanzim077/tanzim077/README.md

-- 👋 Hi, I’m Tanzim Ahmed
+- 👋 Hi, I’m Tanzim Ahmed.
-- 👀 I’m interested in Machine learning and data analysis
+- 👀 I’m interested in Front End Development Machine learning and Data Analysis.
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently learning Deep learning and Django Framework.
-- 💞️ I’m looking to collaborate on Machine learning project
+- 💞️ I’m looking to collaborate on Front end and Machine learning project.
 - 📫 How to reach me https://www.linkedin.com/in/tanzim077/
+- 👀 Take a look at my Portfolio https://tanzim.netlify.app/
 <!---
 tanzim077/tanzim077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.